Judge Mallia attended Catholic schools on the island from kindergarten through

 “We believe that the Aquarium should be about more than just tanks with fish,” said Joshua Hairgrove, Kemah Aquarium’s General Manager.
 “This is a place where children can learn while being immersed in an underwater setting with strong messages about conservation and awareness.”

 As part of its educational programs, Kemah Aquarium has tailored its curriculum to cater to the needs of schools and teachers.
 At the beginning of the school year Kemah Aquarium offers free open houses to introduce its educational resources to local teachers.
 Aquarium also provides lesson plans and worksheets to help teachers prepare their students before their educational tour.
 This year, the Kemah Aquarium’s education staff introduces its new Middle School Math and Science workbook that allows teachers to review the material with their students in advance to prepare before their tour.
+Our goal with this is to help students decide if perhaps they wish to pursue a career in the field.
+There are many vocations that revolve around this, and some people may find that they have enough information and decide that this is what they want to do.
+If so we have more info here to help them through the internet so they can learn how to prepare, how to get started, and what to expect moving forward.
 Teachers can print this free workbook by visiting Kemah Boardwalk’s Fun Page (www.kemahboardwalk.com/field-trip-fun.asp).

 During field trips, school groups can participate in one of many new classroom programs, that include 30-minute, classroom-style lessons taught by the education staff.
 Lessons are taught based on the grade level of the group, and topics focus on endangered species, aquatic animal adaptations, food webs and biodiversity, aquatic habitats and locomotion.
 All school programs and educational materials are aligned with the Texas Essential Knowledge and Skills that are currently used in classrooms around the state